thumblemonks/riot/hacking.md

 end # Riot
 {% endhighlight %}

-Before we break that down, here's a list of five keywords you should see any macro you write: `AssertionMacro`, `register`, `evaluate`, `devaluate`, `pass`, `fail`.
+Before we break that down, here's a list of six keywords you should see in any macro you write: `AssertionMacro`, `register`, `evaluate`, `devaluate`, `pass`, `fail`.
 If you don't see one or some of them, that better be because you are extending/mixing-in functionality that is using that keyword.

 One, `Riot::AssertionMacro` is required because it has the awesome functionality you need for your macro to execute and report its findings.